All 32 Bands that Performed at Woodstock

 13. The Keef Hartley Band

-The Keef Hartley Band, which mixed elements of jazz, blues, and rock, was one of the few British bands to play at Woodstock.
-Keef Hartley's career took off when he replaced Ringo Starr as the drummer for Rory Storm and The Hurricanes when Ringo joined The Beatles.
+The Keef Hartley Band, which mixed elements of jazz, blues and rock, was one of the few British bands to play at Woodstock.
+Keef Hartley's career took off when he replaced Ringo Starr as the drummer for Rory Storm and the Hurricanes when Ringo joined The Beatles.
 At Woodstock, the band played eight songs, including "Spanish Fly" and "Rock Me Baby."
-Hartley recorded until the mid-1970s, and today he occasionally plays with John Mayall.
+Hartley recorded until the mid-1970s and died in 2011.

 15. Canned Heat